baboune/UnofficialApceraDoc/README.md

 ###########3

 1. Setup
-Forget using Vagrant, the chef deployment will bind to the eth0 interface (ie first interface) in the list.
-Since Vagrant sets up an additional interface (NAT) on the first interface, the orchestrator will fail to deploy on the other apcera hosts.
-It gets worse: https://docs.apcera.com/installation/bareos/bareos-install-reqs/, "Network interface requirements Currently you must use eth0 as the name for the network interface on the Ubuntu host."

 a.
 The Vagrant file will only setup the DNS node to use as a nameserver (192.168.50.100).
 b.
 Manually spin up 3 VMs, Ubuntu 14 server or minimal.